gopaltnl/OtpAuthenticationsGoogleSignin/README.md

 mAuth = FirebaseAuth.getInstance();

 ```
-Step 5:Send a Verification Code to the Users Phone
+Step 5: Send a Verification Code to the Users Phone

 ```
 pass their phone number to the PhoneAuthProvider.verifyPhoneNumber method to request that Firebase verify the user's phone number.
-For example:

 PhoneAuthProvider.getInstance().verifyPhoneNumber(
         phoneNumber,        // Phone number to verify
         60,                 // Timeout duration